s-zeng/afnd/tropical_semirings/csc_alt_tab_tropical_semirings.md

 \normalsize
 :::
 \pause
-- Very classic, but:
+- Very classic, but:\pause
-  - Uses lots of state and mutation
+  - Uses lots of state and mutation\pause
   - Hard to tell what's going on from just reading the code

 ::: notes

-- Q: read
+- Q: (read)
 - (next, then read)
 - Everyone love's Dijkstra's
 - Set up priority queue, put things into it, take things out of it, stop iterating based on it
-- (next, then read)
+- (next, then read about classic but next x 2)
 - It's a very imperative algorithm
 - CS 341 shows a few other graph path algorithms
   - from that you'd think they're all inherently imperative